instructure/ims-lti/README.md

 Here is an example of a simple TP Sinatra app using this gem:
 [LTI Tool Provider](https://github.com/instructure/lti_tool_provider_example)

-This library doesn't help the TP manage the consumer keys and secrets.
-The POST headers/parameters will contain the `oauth_consumer_key` and your app can use that to look up the appropriate `oauth_consumer_secret`.
-Once you have the necessary credentials you can initialize a `ToolProvider` object with them and the post parameters:
+Once you find the `oauth_consumer_secret` based on the `oauth_consumer_key` in the request, you can initialize a `ToolProvider` object with them and the post parameters:

 ```ruby
 # Initialize TP object with OAuth creds and post parameters